valancej/documentation/_general/about/permissions.md

 In terms of access you give Codeship, there are two different types that are in play: repository level permissions and access level permissions.

-For Codeship to configure your repo correctly, the account that connects a repo needs to have the necessary permissions to setup a webhook etc on the repository.
-For this, we expect that account to have `admin` permissions (or master or owner depending on your source control system).
+For Codeship to configure your Bitbucket or Gitlab repository correctly, the account that connects a repository needs to have the necessary permissions to setup a webhook etc. For this, we expect that account to have `admin` permissions (or `master` or `owner` depending on your source control system).
 As for access permissions, these influence what we're allowed to do on your behalf, on a per-build basis.
 We need access to clone your repo, as well as report back with the test results, but not full admin permissions.

+Github works slightly different, as we require you to install the CodeShip Github App and allow the app access to the repositories you want to use on CodeShip.
+We expect you to have permission to install the app and configure it.
+Once the app has been installed, users who with to setup new projects mainly need to have access to the repository (and the app also need to have access).

 The next section explains which specific permissions we ask for, depending on your source control system.